Too Much AI on Pinterest? Here’s the Fix

 Here’s How Pinterest Is Responding to the AI Wave

-The platform has rolled out several new features to keep AI-generated content in check:
+Pinterest has rolled out several features to keep AI-generated content in check:

-• AI Label on Image Pins: When you click on an image, you’ll now see a “AI-modified” label at the bottom left.
+- Pinterest AI Label on Image Pins: When you click on an image, you’ll now see an “AI-modified” label at the bottom left.

-• Dispute Option: Tech isn’t perfect.
-If your content is mistakenly labeled as AI-generated, you can submit an appeal.
+- Dispute Option: If your content is mistakenly labeled as AI-generated, you can submit an appeal through Pinterest’s help center choosing the option “Appeal a Gen AI label”.

-Want to See Fewer AI Pins?
+Want to See Fewer AI Pins on Pinterest?
 Here’s How:

 👉 Art